Scoping a workshop for non-designers

 Continue to part two of the three part case study on scoping, delivering and reflecting on a one-day design thinking workshop for non-designers.

-Naveen Raja is the head writer for Educate and Iterate, a design thinking resources website.
+Naveen Raja is a design thinking & strategy facilitator.
 His passion for design has allowed him to vision, scope and scale design facilitation programs for companies both large and small.
 Through helping various teams at IBM, Fidelity Investments, Citibank, Marriott Hotels and more he is perfecting his recipe for how to help people to achieve more by using design.
 He is passionate about how people, places and cultures intermix and the significance it can play on creating an experience.
+You can find more at Educate and Iterate, a design thinking resources website.

 Please heart & share this case study and please voice your questions, comments or concerns below!